 This course develops the student's understanding of the key issues that arise in international accounting.
 It develops an ability to understand and evaluate the basis on which a set of financial statements for a multinational enterprise is prepared.
 Students following this course will also develop analytical skills for situations of complex financial reporting.
-The course will improve cognitive skills, effective problem solving, effective communication, numerical and quantitative skills.
-Students will be able to detail and evaluate the moves to harmonise financial reporting across the world, with particular reference to the IASB and the EU.
-Evaluate the issues that arise with the application of particular IAS e.g. group accounting and segmental reporting within an international context.
+The course will improve cognitive skills, effective problem solving, effective communication, characteristics in Europe.
+Students numerical and quantitative skills. will compare the operations of Students will be able to detail and numerous Japanese multinationals evaluate the moves to harmonise and their competitors in Europe, financial reporting across the world, and describe the development of a with particular reference to the number of key Japanese businesses IASB and the EU.
+Evaluate the issues in Europe.
+They will also critically that arise with the application of evaluate the relevant literature and particular IAS e.g. group accounting case study evidence and gain the and segmental reporting within skills to discover information on an international context. multinational business in Europe.